MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-service-faults.md

 #### FaultType: Microsoft.Health.FaultType.PhysicalDisk.HighLatency.AverageIO
 * Severity: Warning
 * Reason: *"The drive has high average latency."*
-* RecommendedAction: *" Monitor the drive's performance and consider replacing the drive."*
+* RecommendedAction: *"Monitor the drive's performance and consider replacing the drive."*

 >[!NOTE]
 > This Fault is disabled by default.
 To enable it, set the health setting System.Storage.PhysicalDisk.HighLatency.Threshold.Tail.Enabled to true